Approximately EFX Allocations for Indivisible Chores: Three Agents

-In other words, item $\sigma_i(2)$ (and thus every item other than $\sigma_i(1)$) is ``small'' to agent $i$ in the sense that it contributes at most a $1/6$ fraction to the total cost of $M - \sigma_i(1)$.
-Depending on whether $\sigma_i(1)$ has large cost, we classify the agents into two types: large agent and small agent.
+In other words, item $\sigma_i(2)$ (and thus every item other than $\sigma_i(1)$) is ``small'' to agent $i$ in the sense that it contributes at most a $\frac{1}{\alpha+1}$ fraction to the total cost of $M - \sigma_i(1)$.
+Depending on whether $\sigma_i(1)$ has large cost, we classify the agents into two types: large agents and small agents.
+Here we introduce $\beta \in (0, 1/8)$ as the threshold to define large and small agents and our approximation ratio $\alpha$ will be decided by an optimized $\beta$.

-\begin{definition}[Large/Small Agent] We call agent $i\in N$ a \emph{large} agent if $c_i(\sigma_i(1)) \geq 1/8$; \emph{small} otherwise. \end{definition}
+\begin{definition}[Large/Small Agent] We call agent $i\in N$ a \emph{large} agent if $c_i(\sigma_i(1)) \geq \beta$; \emph{small} otherwise. \end{definition}